ongr-io/ElasticsearchBundle/Resources/doc/dsl/suggesters/indexed_suggesters.rst

 ~~~~~~~

 Context suggester not only uses the `parameters`_ used in completion suggester, but also additional context mapping,
 into which you’ll store your data.
+Context mapping is same as completion,
+once context is added it becomes context mapping.

 Here’s an example: